 Mount McKinley Class Amphibious Force Command Ship:

-• Laid down as Morning Star, a Maritime Commission type (C2-S-AJ1) hull under Maritime Commission contract (MC hull 1353) at North Carolina Shipbuilding Co.
+• Laid down as SS Morning Star, a Maritime Commission type (C2-S-AJ1) hull under Maritime Commission contract (MC hull 1353) at North Carolina Shipbuilding Co.
 Wilmington, N.C.

 • Launched, 1 November 1943